sporkd/textmate/README.markdown

 ## Installing new bundles

-`textmate install NAME [SOURCE]`
+`textmate install NAME`

-Installs a bundle from the remote repository.
-SOURCE filters known remote bundle locations.
+Installs a bundle from a remote repository.
-For example, if you want to install the "Ruby on Rails" bundle off GitHub, you'd type the following:

-`textmate install "Ruby on Rails" GitHub`

 Available remote bundle locations are:
 * Macromates Trunk